 Tax Day isn’t a holiday, but it marks something substantial.
 Your advertisers can have some fun with it.
 For those with a playful brand, suggest ways they can help taxpayers (their customers) say goodbye to the stress inherent with tax filings.

 Bars and restaurants can offer $4.15 drink specials.
 Others may be looking to relax rather than party.
 Spas would benefit from promoting stress-free massages and treatments.
-Propose running these ads on social media, OTT/CTV and SMS marketing.
+Propose running these ads on social media, OTT/CTV and streaming audio.

 420 Day (April 20)

 Administrative professionals do so much for the executives and employees they support.
 Many are the foundation for their company.
 As such, they deserve recognition.
-That often comes in the form of a gift, which could be flowers, candy, spa gift certificates or gift cards for a nice dinner.
+That often comes in the form of a gift, which could be flowers, candy, a spa gift certificate or a gift card for a nice dinner.

-In thinking about positioning these ads for your clients, consider who is making the decision.
-It may be the person’s boss.
-It could also be someone from HR.
+In positioning these ads for your clients, consider who is making the decision.
+It may be the person’s boss or someone from HR.
 In most scenarios, the gift giver wants the process to be easy and convenient.
 They also want to know the costs up front.

 Targeted display ads for the expected gift-buying demographic could be effective.
-Add some OTA spots for broad appeal and some SEM campaigns to display when someone searches (which could happen after they hear a radio ad or see a TV spot).
+Add some OTA spots for broad appeal and some SEM campaigns to display when someone searches (which could happen after they hear a radio ad).

 Beyond gifts, some of your corporate advertisers may be interested in other ad types.
 First, they may be looking to hire new admins, so recruitment ads could get extra glances around the day.
-Second, companies may want to spotlight their admins and give thanks to them.
-This type of brand awareness ad makes a business more human and creates goodwill.
-Pitch them these ideas for social, display or OTT/CTV.
+Second, companies may want to spotlight their admins and thank them.
+This brand awareness ad makes a business more human and creates goodwill.
+Pitch these ideas for social, display or OTT/CTV.

 April National Day Campaign Ideas: Pitch These Campaigns to Your Local Advertisers